 - The processing is necessary to perform a contract with you (ie. the contract for the sale and purchase of your subscription or event tickets), or to take steps requested by you before entering into this contract.

-- The processing is in NCT's or someone else's legitimate interests, and these interests are not overridden by your interests or rights in the protection of your personal data.
+- The processing is in our or someone else's legitimate interests, and these interests are not overridden by your interests or rights in the protection of your personal data.

-- The processing is necessary to meet a legal obligation which applies to NCT.
+- The processing is necessary to meet a legal obligation which applies to the NCT Group.

 - You have consented to our processing of your personal data.
 If you have consented, you can withdraw your consent at any time by contacting us here.